 Nationally standardized testing is conducted each year to evaluate student academic achievement.
 These tests are also used as part of our continuous improvement process to evaluate the efficacy of both our curriculum and teaching methods.
 Grades 3-10 use ACT Aspire and 11th grade students take PSAT/ NMSQT and the ACT.

 Calvary Academy is committed to expanding and enhancing the use of technology as an integral tool to enhance the educational experience.
 Current uses of technology include SMART Boards, computers in each classroom, computer lab, science lab, high-speed Internet access, HeadMaster Online, and enhanced student-teacher-parent communication via voicemail, email and Web technologies.

 Colleges and Universities

-Our graduates have gone on to successful careers in ministry, medicine, law, business, education, the U.S. military, art and design, government, and entertainment.
+Our graduates have gone on to successful careers in ministry, medicine, law, business, education, the U.S. military, art and design, technical and trade, government, and entertainment.

 Board Of Education

 Authority and duties of the Calvary Academy School Board of Education (hereafter referred to as the Academy Board of Education) shall be as conferred and prescribed by the Calvary Church Council interpretation of the authority and duties of the Academy Board of Education, it is understood that the Academy Board of Education shall act as a legislative body in determining the general policies for the control and operation of Calvary Academy.
 The execution of these policies shall be the responsibility of the administrative staff directed by the Chief Administrative Officer.
 All new legislation to be enacted and/or decisions that are outside existing policy are subject to the Calvary Church Council for approval.